Your event is no longer taking place in person…now what?

 Remember, opportunity still exists, but your original plan might not be the one to help get you there.

-Breathe (in case you forgot)
+Breathe (in case you forgot).

 In this checklist:

-- What your options are moving forward
+- Your options moving forward

 - What does pivoting to an online auction or virtual event look like?